This publication is issued for general information, and does not cover certain limitations, exceptions, and special

 - Application process: You can obtain an Application for Sickness Benefits (Form SI-1a) from your employer, labor organization, online, or any RRB office.
 An application and statement of sickness signed by a doctor are required at the beginning of each period of continuing sickness for which benefits are claimed.

 The RRB suggests keeping an application for sickness benefits on hand, and making sure your family has access to it and knows how to use it.
 If you become unable to work because of an illness or injury, complete the application and have your doctor complete the attached Statement of Sickness (SI-1b).
 If you are too sick to complete the application yourself, someone else may do it for you.
 In such cases, a member of your family should also complete a Statement of Authority to Act for Employee (Form SI-10) which accompanies the statement of sickness.

 Mail your completed forms to the RRB’s headquarters in Chicago within 10 days from when you become sick or injured.
 Upon receipt, the RRB will process your application and determine if you are eligible for sickness benefits.

 An application for sickness benefits (Form SI-1a)is available online or can be obtained from railroad employers, railroad labor organizations, or any RRB office.
 An application and a doctor's statement of sickness are required at the beginning of each period of continuing sickness for which benefits are claimed.
 The RRB suggests that you keep an application form on hand for use in claiming sickness benefits, and that your family knows where the form is kept and how to use it.

-- Biweekly claims: After processing your application, the RRB will provide you with biweekly claims which will be made available online or mailed to you, as long as you remain unable to work due to illness or injury and are eligible for benefits.
+- Biweekly claims: After processing your application, the RRB will provide you with biweekly claims which will be made available online and/or mailed to you, as long as you remain unable to work due to illness or injury and are eligible for benefits.